 I guess our ghost wanted to make sure our friends knew we weren’t crazy.

 Witnessing a “haunting” makes it tough to be a disbeliever.
-Even my scientific husband who does his best to explain away all the weird things that have happened in our house has trouble coming up with rational explanations when he sees all the doorknobs in our hallway jiggling at once or the dog doing her tricks for invisible people.
+Even my scientific husband who does his best to justify all the weird things that have happened in our house has trouble coming up with rational explanations when he sees all the doorknobs in our hallway jiggling at once or the dog doing her tricks for invisible people.

 The month before my mom died, we’d made a pact to try to stay in touch.
-Yeah, I know, most people don’t talk like that to the dying but like me, my mom was into spirits and she called on them from time to time.
-She had a group she called the “Fearsome Foursome”.
+I know, most people don’t talk like that to someone who’s dying, but like me, my mom was into spirits and she called on them from time to time.
+She even had a group she called the “Fearsome Foursome”.
 Two were her parents and the other two were good friends.
 Any time she heard about someone who was sick or worried about one of us kids, she’d ask her “Fearsome Foursome” to help her out.
 Sure enough, most times her little group came thru.
 The sick neighbor had a miraculous recovery or her son, my crazy brother, didn’t die after flipping his car… ahem… I think even he was amazed he walked away without a scratch that night.

 It was tough to hear at the time but now I’m grateful we talked about it before she passed over.